Stomach Cancer Diagnosis, Staging & Treatments

 • Having a close family member with stomach cancer

-Preventing stomach cancer is the best option for your health.
-Work with your doctor to treat stomach infections or ulcers from H. pylori.
-Eat healthily and include fresh fruits and vegetables every day.
+To help reduce your chances of developing stomach cancer, you can work with your doctor to treat stomach infections or ulcers from H. pylori.
+It's important to eat healthy and include fresh fruits and vegetables every day.
 Avoid salty, pickled, cured, highly processed, and smoked foods.
 Get to and maintain a healthy weight.
 Don't smoke because it doubles your risk of stomach cancer.
 If you regularly take aspirin or NSAIDs (Aleve or Advil), talk to your doctor about how these drugs affect your stomach.

 Symptoms of Stomach Cancer